Skip to content

 oci: oci://kokumi-registry.kokumi.svc.cluster.local:5000/preparation/podinfo-from-menu

-autoDeploy: false
+autoDeploy: Disabled

 The Order inherits the source, version, and base values from the Menu.
 Only the allowed override keys are set.
 Kokumi validates the overrides against the Menu’s policy during reconciliation — any disallowed key causes the Order to fail with a clear status message.